Budget Long-Term Travel

 - Hitch-hiking is pretty common in many parts of Europe.
 Emmett and I only did it once in the Lofoten Islands of Norway, where it was very easy because there's only one thoroughfare.
 If you look into it online, though, younger Europeans are really into it.
 They even have an annual competition.

--Lastly, I can only recommend hitch-hiking in Scandinavia and New Zealand because those are the only places that I've done it and feel comfortable giving the ok.
+- Lastly, I can only recommend hitch-hiking in Scandinavia and New Zealand because those are the only places that I feel comfortable giving the ok.
 I'm sure other places are great for it, though.

 Haven't dumpster dived yet, but I'm optimistic.
 I've only attempted it in countries where supermarkets tend to lock up their dumpsters.
 This dumpster diving wiki seems like a good place to start if you want to get into it.
 (Side note for those who are grossed out: people tend to "dumpster dive" to get food that's still packaged and expires the same day.
 The stores are required to throw it away even when it's still perfectly edible).